|

 statistical process control with an even deeper past extending back to Walter

-is it that after 30, or 50, or 80 years, these 3 particular methodologies are
+after 30, or 50, or 80 years, these 3 particular methodologies are still with

-still with us, offering solutions that are just as valid today as they were
+us, offering solutions that are just as valid today as they were at the time

-back for a moment to the introduction when we imagined that we were stuck
+moment to the introduction when we imagined that we were stuck somewhere in a

 subjects more manageable, but we pay a hidden, enormous price.
 We can no longer see the consequences of